 Reach out to our team today at 888.707.2873.

 For those who are working to overcome drug or alcohol addiction, there are a variety of evidence-based therapies that can be highly effective.
 At Coalition Recovery, one approach that we use in both group and individual therapy sessions is dialectical behavior therapy (DBT).
 This therapeutic approach helps clients learn to live in the moment, manage stress effectively, and even improve relationships.

-Learn more about how DBT could help you or your loved one on the journey to recovery.
+Learn more about how DBT or evidence-based therapies could help you or your loved one on the journey to recovery.
 Reach out to Coalition Recovery at 888.707.2873 or connect with us online today.